LUMI

 What is LUMI?

 LUMI is one of the pan-European pre-exascale supercomputers.
-It is also the fastest supercomputer in Europe and the third fastest globally (the Top500 list published in November 2022).
-LUMI is also the seventh greenest supercomputer on the planet (the Green500 list published in November 2022).
+It is also the fastest supercomputer in Europe and the fifth fastest globally (the Top500 list published in November 2023).
+LUMI is also the seventh greenest supercomputer on the planet (the Green500 list published in November 2023).

 LUMI, an HPE Cray EX system, has a sustained computing power of 375 petaflops (HPL, High-Performance Linpack) in its final configuration.
 LUMI is also one of the world’s leading platforms for artificial intelligence.
 Read more technical facts about LUMI.